QuickBooks Blog

 Key takeaways:

-• Accrued expenses are costs your business has incurred and accounted for but hasn't paid yet.
+• Accrued expenses are costs your business has incurred and accounted for but not paid yet.
+Accruing expenses is necessary for compliance with GAAP and accrual accounting.

-• Under the accrual basis, accrued expenses are a regular occurrence, such as for unpaid wages, utilities, and interest.
+• Under the accrual basis, accrued expenses are a regular occurrence such as for unpaid wages, utilities, and interest.

 Jump to: